ldez/traefik-certs-dumper/readme.md

 ## Hook

-Hook can be a one liner passed as a string, or a file for more complex post-hook scenarios.
+Hook can be a one-liner passed as a string, or a file for more complex post-hook scenarios.
 For the former, create a file (ex: `hook.sh`) and mount it, then pass `sh hooksh` as a parameter to `--post-hook`.

 Here is a docker-compose example: